smile.nlp

 Identify bigram collocations (words that often appear consecutively) within corpora.
 They may also be used to find other associations between word occurrences.

 Finding collocations requires first calculating the frequencies of words and their appearance in the context of other words.
-Often the collection of words will then requiring filtering to only retain useful content terms.
+Often the collection of words will then require filtering to only retain useful content terms.
 Each n-gram of words may then be scored according to some association measure, in order to determine the relative likelihood of each n-gram being a collocation.

 Value parameters